 That sounds like a very good case for rare coloured diamonds.

-The Last of the Argyle Pink Diamonds
+The Last of the Pink Diamonds from the Argyle Mine

 At Australian Diamond Portfolio, we are busy working on a special report on the outlook for rare coloured diamond investments once the Argyle Mine closes, which we will provide to our regular readers of “In the Loupe” in the next few weeks.